Breighton/Challenge/README.md

 With the app running (either manually or in docker), you can perform sandbox tests on the endpoint by running the script test/sandboxTests.sh to insure all is working and seeing some useful stats.

+Finally, the app looks to see if the environment variable LOG_REQUESTS is set to true, and if so puts out highly detailed information about all incoming requests.
+This is typically not needed, but I found it very useful in tracking down bogus requests or denial of serverice type of requests, so stuck it in there...
+I would recommend running without it being defined or false <grin>.